zradke/PromiseZ/README.md

 		return nil; // The return value doesn't matter in this case }];

-But now let's say we want to do something else with a successful result:
+Notice that the on-kept and on-broken blocks actualy return a value.
+That's because the `-thenOnKept:onBroken:` method actually returns another `<PZThenable>`!
+This new promise is resolved depending on what you return from the on-kept and on-broken blocks, or if you don't provide a block, on the result of the original promise.
+So in our example let's say we want to do something else with a successful result:

 	- (PZPromise *)doSomethingElseAsyncWithResult:(id)result
 	{
 		...
 	}

-We can be notified when this dependent promise completes because `-thenOnKept:onBroken:` will actualy return another promise!
+Instead of returning `nil` from our on-kept block, we can return that promise:

 	PZPromise *promiseA = [self doSomethingAsync];
 	PZPromise *promiseB = [promise thenOnKept:^id(id value) {